Scrum Boards: Why Are They Important and How Do They Work?

 It holds the vital backlog items from the ongoing sprint and unites the team around a single goal, promoting iterative and incremental delivery.

 What is a scrum board?

-A scrum board or a scrum task board is a tool used to visualize the necessary information regarding an ongoing scrum project.
+A scrum board or a scrum task board is a visual project management tool used to visualize the necessary information regarding an ongoing scrum project.
 It visually represents all the stories and the sprint backlog which allows anyone to get the general idea of what’s happening with a glance.